-You can get the latest version of this booklet from the Local Offer website: tinyurl.com/yaxevf8d
+You can get the latest version of this booklet from the Local Offer website

 Up-to-date, electronic versions of the forms relating to EHCPs, annual reviews and SEN Support should be accessed on the Local Offer website.
 This booklet provides a quick overview of the guidance, which you can see in full on the Local Offer.